Robert R. Livingston: Personal life

 Livingston was a slaveowner, with the 1790 United States census recording him as owning at least 15 slaves, some of whom were enslaved at Clermont.
-When he served on the Council of Revision, Livingston vetoed legislation which would have gradually abolished slavery in New York but prohibited Black Americans from voting or holding public office.
+When he served on the Council of Revision, Livingston vetoed legislation which would have gradually abolished slavery in New York but also would have prohibited Black Americans from voting or holding public office.
 He once wrote that Free Negros could not "be deprived of those essential rights without shocking the principle of equal liberty", arguing that "Rendering power permanent and hereditary in the hands of persons who deduce their origins from white ancestors only" would establish a "malignant... aristocracy."
 In his September 1796 will, Livingston stipulated that all of his slaves over 30 years old should be manumitted while those who were younger could be manumitted under certain conditions.
 The 1810 United States census recorded him as owning at least five slaves.

 Death

 Livingston died a natural death aged 66 on February 26, 1813, and was buried in the Clermont Livingston vault at St. Paul's Church in Tivoli, New York.